pingiun/BAPC2018-website/index.md

 ### During the contest

-The scorebord will be available during the contest via a livestream and a web version, accessible via the button below on the day of the contest.
-The jury's solution presentation and the award ceremony will also be livestreamed.
+The scorebord is available during the contest via a [livestream and a web version](/live.html).
+The jury's solution presentation and the award ceremony are also livestreamed.

-<center><button type="submit" id="live-button" class="btn btn-lg btn-primary" onclick="location.href='/live';" disabled>View livestream and scoreboard</button></center><br/>

 ### Semi-live and live contest for non-participants

-A semi-live contest will be available, hosted by one of the DOMjudge developers at [contest.domjudge.org](http://contest.domjudge.org/).
-Anyone can self-register already, but the contest will start 30 minutes after the live contest has started.
-For people attending locally, there will be the possibility to participate on the live DOMjudge server at the same time as the participants.
+A semi-live contest is available, hosted by one of the DOMjudge developers at [contest.domjudge.org](http://contest.domjudge.org/).
+Anyone can self-register, the contest will start 30 minutes after the live contest has started.
+For people attending locally, there is the possibility to participate on the live DOMjudge server at the same time as the participants.

 ### Previous contests